Monomial-agnostic computation of vanishing ideals: Further applications of gradient information

 \subsection{Removal of redundant basis polynomials}

-Suppose that $\mathcal{I}(X) = \ideal{G}$ for a set of points $X$ and $G\subset\mathcal{R}_n$.
-The set $G$ can be redundant in that some $g\in G$ can be generated by other polynomials in $G$.
-Here, we provide a numerical approach to remove such redundant polynomials to reduce the size of a basis.
-This is sometimes useful; for example, bases of vanishing ideals have been used to construct feature vectors for classification~\citep{livni2013vanishing,zhao2014hand,kera2018approximate,wang2019polynomial}.
-The reduced bases will supply compact feature vectors, which enhance efficiency and interpretability.
+Let $X \subset \ring$ be a finite set of points, and let $G \subset \cP$ be a finite set such that $\videal{X} = \ideal{G}$.
+The normalized VCA with $\epsilon = 0$ gives us to compute such $G$.
+Proposition~\ref{prop:ub-basis-size} implies that normalization leads to a smaller size of $G$.
+However, we observe that the output $G$ is still sometimes redundant; that is, for some $g \in G$, $\ideal{G} = \ideal{G \setminus \{g\}}$.
+Note that this is also the case with border bases, which are computed by computer-algebraic basis computation (e.g., the AVI algorithm).
+Here, we provide a numerical approach to remove such redundant polynomials to reduce the basis size.
+This is useful in some applications; for example, bases of vanishing ideals have been used to construct feature vectors for classification tasks~\citep{livni2013vanishing,zhao2014hand,kera2018approximate,wang2019polynomial}.
+The reduced bases will provide compact feature vectors, which enhance efficiency and interpretability.

-To determine redundant polynomials, a standard approach in computer algebra is to divide $g$ by the Gr\"obner basis of $G^{\mathrm{deg}(g)-1}$ and solve an ideal membership problem.
+To determine redundant polynomials, a standard approach in computational algebra is to divide $g$ by the Gr\"obner basis of $\ideal{G\setminus \{g\}}$ and solve an ideal membership problem.
 However, this approach requires the expensive and numerically unstable computation of the Gr\"obner basis, and it is also not compatible with the approximate settings that are of our interest.
-We would like to handle the redundancy in an efficient, noise-tolerant, and monomial-agnostic manner.
-We can again resort to the gradient of the polynomials.
-The following conjecture argues that $g$ can be considered redundant if for any $\boldsymbol{x}\in X$, the gradient $\nabla g(\boldsymbol{x})$ belongs to the column space that is spanned by the gradients of the polynomials in $G^{\mathrm{deg}(g)-1}$.
+We want to handle the redundancy in an efficient, noise-tolerant, and monomial-agnostic manner.
+To this end, we again resort to the gradient of the polynomials.
+The following conjecture argues that $g$ can be considered redundant if for any $\bm{x}\in X$, the gradient $\nabla g(\bm{x})$ belongs to the column space that is spanned by the gradients of the polynomials in $G_{\le \degree{g}-1}$.